infracost/docs/docs/faq.md

 Sure!
 See the [currency](/docs/features/environment_variables/#infracost_currency) docs section.

+### What's the difference between source control and CI/CD integration?

+Source control integration is when you connect Infracost directly to your GitHub or GitLab.
+CI/CD integration is when you install the Infracost CLI in your CI/CD pipelines and run commands.

+We recommend source control integration as it is are much simpler to setup, and faster to run.
+[This page](/docs/guides/source_control_benefits/) explains more about the benefits of source control integrations over CI/CD integrations.

 ### Do you offer support?

 Yes!
 We're happy to help you, see our [support page](/docs/support).